Ironsides/ironsides/README.md

 If you need to form a company, don’t be an idiot.
 Hire a lawyer.

-A good lawyer will know whether Ironsides is a fit for your needs.
+A good lawyer will know whether Ironsides fits your need.